rabblerouser/core/frontend/README.md

 # rabblerouser-core-frontend

-Frontend for rabblerouser - A pluggable, extensible membership database for community organising
+Frontend for Rabble Rouser - A pluggable, extensible membership database for community organising

 ## Tech